-3. Minutes should state precisely each motion considered by the general membership, and identify the general members voting in favor, against, or abstaining, and whether the motion was carried.
+Minutes should state precisely each motion considered by the general membership, and identify the general members voting in favor, against, or abstaining, and whether the motion was carried.
 Minutes need not reflect the comments made except in those instances when the member desires to make his/her comments recorded.

-4. When possible, changes to the minutes and adoption of the minutes should be done by acquiescence of all general members.
-Formal voting on the minutes is only necessary where it appears to the Chairperson that there is a disagreement.
+When possible, changes to the minutes and adoption of the minutes should be done by acquiescence of all general members.
+Formal voting on the minutes is only necessary where it appears to the President or Vice President that there is a disagreement.

 IV.
 Executive Reports